onosproject/sdran-docs/install.md

 ```

 ### Run the User Equipment (UE) on the OAI-UE machine

-On the OAI-UE NUC machine, we should go to `/path/to/openairinterface5g/cmake_targets/ran_build/build` and run the command below:

 Write down a file named ~/sim.conf with the following content: